Safeguarding and Child Protection Policy

 Neglect: the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child’s basic emotional needs.

+Domestic Abuse: The Domestic Abuse Act 2021 received Royal Assent on 29 April 2021.
+The Act introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
+The statutory definition of domestic abuse, based on the previous cross-government definition, ensures that different types of relationships are captured, including ex-partners and family members.
+The definition captures a range of different abusive behaviours, including physical, emotional and economic abuse and coercive and controlling behaviour.
+Both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be “personally connected” (as defined in section 2 of the 2021 Act).
+Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child/adolescent to parent violence and abuse.
+Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home.
+The government will issue statutory guidance to provide further information for those working with domestic abuse victims and perpetrators, including the impact on children.
 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
 Experiencing domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 Young people can also experience domestic abuse within their own intimate relationships.
-This form of child on child abuse is sometimes referred to as ‘teenage relationship abuse’.
+This form of child-on-child abuse is sometimes referred to as ‘teenage relationship abuse’.
 Depending on the age of the young people, this may not be recognised in law under the statutory definition of ‘domestic abuse’ (if one or both parties are under 16).

 |

-Assessment Child in need of immediate protection: Appropriate emergency action taken by police, NSPCC or social worker.
-Section 47 assessment – child identified as at risk of significant harm, possible child protection plan Section 17 assessment – child identified as in need and appropriate support identified.
-All schools and colleges should allow local authorities access to facilitate arrangements. |
+Assessment Child in need of immediate protection: emergency action taken by Police, Social Worker or NSPCC.
+Section 47 assessment – child identified as at risk of significant harm, possible child protection plan.
+Section 17 assessment – child identified as in need and appropriate support identified.
+All education settings should allow local authorities access to facilitate arrangements.

 |

-If the child is at immediate risk call the Police on 999 (Police must be informed of all sexual assault cases) |
+If the child is at immediate risk call the Police on 999.
+Police MUST be informed of all sexual assault cases. |

 |